prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

           // Return a URL for the document.
         },

+        // Define a set of documents fields to fetch from Prismic.
+By default,
+        // all top-level fields will be fetched for all documents.
+If you need
-        // Set a list of links to fetch and be made available in your link
+        // to fetch nested content to make available in your Link Resolver
-        // resolver function.
+        // function, provide a GraphQuery here.
         //
         // See: https://prismic.io/docs/technologies/graphquery-rest-api
         graphQuery: `